astriaorg/networks/dawn-1/sequencer/full-node.md

 Timeout commit needs to be set to 1500ms, and peers are those listed in [peers.txt](./peers.txt)

-> ❗ Note the below sets up cometbft directory ~/.dawn-1-cometbft replace all
+> ❗ Note the below sets up CometBFT directory `~/.dawn-1-cometbft`.
+Replace all
-> instances in the rest of this doc with your preferred cometbft config directory.
+> instances in the rest of this doc with your preferred CometBFT config directory.
-> This directory was chosen to avoid conflicts with other cometbft configurations.
+> This directory was chosen to avoid conflicts with other CometBFT configurations.

 ```bash
 cometbft init --home ~/.dawn-1-cometbft